sumony2j/Animated-Photo-gallery/README.md

 # Animated-Photo-gallery
-<h3 style={'color:'red'}>A Photo gallery where someone can select their choices and get it's corresponding results.</h3>
+<h3 style={'color':'red'}>A Photo gallery where someone can select their choices and get it's corresponding results.</h3>

 It is created using Html,Css,Javascript.